View large image | More photos

 Today, after a $50 million renovation, it's a newly honed and polished La Costa that greets people.
 You sense this from the time you leave your clubs and luggage with the valet and walk across the plaza into the lofty lobby lounge where huge glass windows look out to the golf course.

-In 2010, Steve Pate -- who won the TOC tournament at La Costa in 1988 -- and his partner, architect Damian Pascuzzo, assisted by architect Jeff Brauer, were brought in to do a total redo of La Costa's Champions Course (formerly the North), the original Dick Wilson design, and South Course, by Joe Lee.
+In 2010, Steve Pate -- who won the TOC tournament at La Costa in 1988 -- and his partner, architect Damian Pascuzzo, assisted by architect Jeff Brauer, were brought in to do a total redo of La Costa's Champions Course (formerly the North), the original Dick Wilson design, and Legends Course, by Joe Lee.

 The team was hired in 2010, construction began in February 2011 and the courses opened in September of that year, an astonishing feat.